Do you know the most peculiar thing about choosing business tools in 2022 (or in the past few years, for that matter)?

 I could, of course, start with WordPress, but it didn’t make much sense since it’s too obvious a choice.
 So yeah, there’s WordPress.
 And there are some other tools worth your attention.
 Let’s talk about those.

 Basically, Weblium is an easy and intuitive website builder.
-You can add or remove different elements and blocks, manage fonts, button styles, color schemes – your final result will always stay nice-looking, responsive and perfectly adjusted.
+You can add or remove different elements and blocks and manage fonts, button styles, and color schemes – your final result will always stay nice-looking, responsive, and perfectly adjusted.

 BTW, you can always use their ready-made templates as well.

-For instance, our marketing manager Daniil constantly uses Figma for designing our landing pages, while my favorite thing about Figma is their commenting feature.
+For instance, our marketing team constantly uses Figma for designing the landing pages, while my favorite thing about Figma is its commenting feature.
 You can leave your deprecating comments all over the page and collaborate with your teammates even more productively.

 Obviously, comments are not all to Figma as it offers tools for the following use cases:

-- Graphic design tool for creating logos, graphics, presentations;
+- Graphic design tool for creating logos, graphics, and presentations;

 - UI/UX design tools;

 Figma also provides a set of ready-made templates for Facebook ads, charts, wireframes, and so on.

 37. Fullstory — user journey tracker